TenjinInc/procrastinator/README.md

 gem 'procrastinator'
 ```

-And then execute:
+And then run:

-    $ bundle

-Or install it yourself as:

-    $ gem install procrastinator
+    bundle install

 ## Usage
 Setup a procrastination environment: